GWlist/Project-Proposal/README.md

 Java, JavaScript, MySQL/MongoDB, AngularJS, RESTful?
 Spring Framework.

 Reason is familiarity.
-Scalability will be take into consideration with the progress of study.
+Scalability will be taken into consideration with the progress of study.